 The essay Stellar Spettroscopy, which was written in Berkeley in 1959 with Otto Stuve (1897-1963) is still considered a book of fundamental importance.

 In 1994 she was awarded the name-plate Giuseppe Piazzi for scientific research, while in 1995 she received the International Prize Cortina Ulisse for scientific spreading.
 Since 1989 she has been Scientific Guarantor of CICAP and, since 2002 she has been a member of the President Commetee of Atheists Union and Rationalist Agnostics; since 2005 she has been a member of Luca Coscioni Association for Scientific Research Freedom.
-Margherita Hack, toegether with Corrado Lamberti, is the editor of the astronomical culture magazine “Le Stelle”, aimed at spreading scientific results.
+Margherita Hack, toegether with Corrado Lamberti, was the editor of the astronomical culture magazine “Le Stelle”, aimed at spreading scientific results.